 There is an abundance of Tang fables telling of just deserts that were meted out to those who forgot that merit and good-heartedness ought to trump breeding and wealth in the respect people accorded to one another.
 For example, one deals with a young man named Xiao Yingshi, who has just passed his government examination and, like a newly minted lawyer of another age, is in the process of applying for his first job.
 One day he is sitting at table in an inn when a fierce storm blows up outside.
 A rather disheveled-looking old man rushes in to take shelter.
-He tries to make friendly conversation with Xiao Yingshi, but the younger man dismisses him rudely, considering him unworthy of his attention.
+He tries to make friendly conversation with Xiao Yingshi, but the younger man dismisses him rudely, deeming him unworthy of his attention.
 The next day, Xiao Yingshi receives a letter from the old man; it turns out that he is the very official who was assigned to consider his application for a prestigious government post.
 “I regret that I am not related to you in any way,” he writes.
 “Otherwise I would like to give you some good ‘family discipline.’
 Your arrogance and poor manners are such that it is perhaps better for you to remain a student.”
-One cannot help but muster a certain respect for any society that revels in such a worthy comeuppance.
+One has to muster a certain respect for any society that revels in such a worthy comeuppance.

-The examination system and the egalitarian tendency it demonstrated were aided and abetted by the second of the Four Great Inventions, which constituted a logical way of building upon the invention of paper during the Han dynasty: the technology of printing.
+The examination system and the egalitarian tendency it demonstrated were aided and abetted by the second of the Four Great Inventions, a logical way of building upon the invention of paper during the Han dynasty: the technology of printing.
 Already by the seventh century, the Chinese had become the first people in the world to devise a way to mass-produce books without the need for a scribe to laboriously copy them out in freehand.
 We call it the woodblock-printing method today.
 Each page of the text to be printed was carved into a wooden block as a reverse relief.
 Then the block was coated with ink and pressed onto a blank sheet of paper to leave behind an image of itself.
 To be sure, the process of carving an entire book into many blocks of wood was labor-intensive in itself — not to mention demanding of enormous skill on the part of the carvers — but once it was done the blocks could be used again and again to churn out paper copy after paper copy.
 The technique was especially well-suited for a literary society like that of China, which highly prized a relatively small number of works that were deemed worthy of exhaustive study, to the extent that any educated man was expected to have read at least some of them enough times to have memorized them in their entirety.
 (Then again, did the number of books favored by China’s scholars remain small because of the difficulties of printing new ones?
 The cause and effect here are, as in so many cases, not cut and dried.)

 In many ways, the Tang era stands as one of the great anomalies of Chinese history, even though its government bore many surface structural and philosophical similarities to what had come before with the Han and what would come again with later dynasties.
-Under the rule of the Tang dynasty more than any other, this normally inward-looking society peered outward.
+Under the rule of the Tang dynasty more than any other, this normally inward-looking society peered eagerly outward.
 Although the Tang emperors gave plenty of lip service to Confucianism and did implement many of its best practices, they were not really orthodox Confucianists.
 Their reigns were too muscular to fit that label.
 Rather than paying tribute to foreigners to prevent war, they were more likely to demand that the foreigners pay tribute to them to prevent a Chinese attack.

 Julia Lovell goes so far as to call Tang China “an antipodean fantasy world” in the context of the country’s history, a time when all of the usual trends were turned upside down and/or inside out.
-It was during the Tang period, for example, that this thoroughly patriarchal culture accepted its one and only female ruler to date.
+It was during the Tang period, for example, that this traditionally patriarchal society accepted its one and only female ruler to date.
 Empress Wu Zetian grabbed full control of the government for herself in 690 after the death of her husband, an emperor named Gaozong.
-While she didn’t manage to turn China into a matriarchal culture, she did govern assertively during her fifteen years in power, and seemed to take a certain perverse delight in putting the shoe of dynastic duty on the other gender’s foot while she was about it.
+While she didn’t manage to turn China into a matriarchal society, she did govern assertively during her fifteen years in power, and seemed to take a certain perverse delight in putting the shoe of dynastic duty on the other gender’s foot while she was about it.
 For instance, she sent her male rather than her female relations away to marry into the ruling families of foreign kingdoms.

 Perhaps because of her influence, Tang China in general seems to have granted women more freedom than the China of other periods.
-This was in fact the last era before the crippling form of female mutilation known as foot binding — surely one of least appetizing aspects of imperial Chinese culture — became commonplace.
+This was in fact the last era before the crippling form of female mutilation known as foot binding — surely one of the least appetizing aspects of imperial Chinese culture — became commonplace.
 Women were allowed to ride horses, to hunt, and to play polo, could own property and remarry if their husbands should die before them.

 The Tang era was also a great literary age, still as famous among the Chinese today for that quality as the time of Shakespeare is in English-speaking lands.
-The society as a whole was well-nigh obsessed with poetry.
+The empire as a whole was well-nigh obsessed with poetry.
 Being a passable poet was considered another essential prerequisite for being considered a Gentleman, such that tests of one’s ability to versify were included in the government’s examination process.
 A truly gifted poet was a rock star in Tang China, exempt from the usual rules of behavior.

 This fact is amply attested to by the life story of China’s canonical greatest poet of all, its nearest equivalent to Shakespeare.
-Li Bai, who lived from 701 to 762, is another of those exemplars of what Lin Yutang once called the “concentrated roguish philosophy of life,” a figure beloved by the Chinese people despite or because of his marked deviance from Confucianism’s idea of morality.
+Li Bai, who lived from 701 to 762, is another of those exemplars of what Lin Yutang liked to call the “concentrated roguish philosophy of life,” a figure beloved by the Chinese people despite or because of his marked deviance from Confucianism’s idea of morality.
 He spent his life more or less constantly drunk, wandering from town to town, spinning his verse to anyone who would pay him a few pennies for it and reveling with the women he met along the way like a Chinese Dionysus.

 Life in the world is but a big dream,